-If you’ve ever wondered if RV camping is cheaper than a week in a hotel, then you and I have been thinking the same thing.
-I decided to set out to answer the question: Is it cheaper to RV or Stay In Hotels?
+Have you ever wondered what the cost comparison of an RV or hotel is?
+If you’ve been curious to discover if RV camping is really cheaper than a week’s family vacation in a hotel, then you and I have been thinking the same thing.
+In this RV camping Resource Guide, I decided to set out to answer the question: Is it cheaper to RV or Stay In Hotels?

 As a family who utilized a lot of FREE HOTEL STAYS and credit card points, we have often wondered if taking a road trip in our RV travel trailer would be more economical than road tripping and staying in hotels.

-Is It Cheaper To stay in an RV Park or Stay In Hotels?
+Is It Cheaper To RV or Stay In Hotels?

-Of course, this is really going to depend a lot on your travel style and your level of desire to stay in a luxury hotel versus low budget hotel as well as whether you are boondocking, camping in a State Park campground, or choosing an RV park.
+The answer to this question depends a lot on your travel style and your level of desire to stay in a luxury hotel versus low budget hotel as well as whether you are boon-docking, camping in a State Park campground, or choosing an RV park.

 Our family generally needs a hotel which has sleeping for 5 people, an onsite restaurant, and a pool.
-This costs us a minimum of $200/night on average plus an average of 14% in hotel taxes and fees.
-A one week stay would cost us ~$1596.00
+This costs us a minimum of $250/night on average plus an average of 14% in hotel taxes and fees.
+A one week stay would cost us ~$1995

-When staying in a hotel without a kitchen, we are most likely going to be spending anywhere from a minimum of $60/day for food to as much as $150/day.
-We’ll take an average of $100/day for meals.
+When staying in a hotel without a kitchen, we are most likely going to be spending anywhere from a minimum of $100/day for food to as much as $200day.
+We’ll take an average of $150/day for meals.

-Assuming you take a road trip for 375 miles and the average cost/gallon is currently $3 and assuming you are driving a minivan or a sport utility averaging 15 miles/gallon on a 25 gallon gas tank, your fuel cost to drive the car to the hotel would be approximately $75.
+Assuming you take a road trip for 375 miles and the average cost/gallon is currently $3.50 and assuming you are driving a minivan or a sport utility averaging 15 miles/gallon on a 25-gallon gas tank, your fuel cost to drive the car to the hotel would be approximately $80.
 This doesn’t figure in any additional driving you may do after arriving, but even if you have an RV, you are likely to rent or pull another car to the campground, so for simplification purposes, we will just call that even.